connext/IRCs/README.md

 ## Contributing
 New IRCs must be submitted via PR by taking an issue from the TODOs below.

-Each IRC has a `finalization date` within which decisions regarding the IRC MUST be finalized and the IRC PR, closed.
-Before this period, IRCs should be commented on in their respective PRs.

 TODOs:
-- **IRC-2** `Finalization date: Mon Aug 31` -- Specification of Message-Router and messaging infra.
+- **IRC-2** -- Specification of Message-Router and messaging infra.
 Includes:
     - Key decisions around transport
     - Message-router interface
     - Auth/encryption strategy